Exploring the UroLift® System:

-The UroLift® System treatment is a revolutionary, minimally invasive approach to treating an enlarged prostate, or BPH, that lifts or holds the enlarged prostate tissue out of the way so it no longer blocks the urethra.
-There is no cutting, heating or removal of prostate tissue.
+The UroLift® System treatment is a revolutionary, minimally invasive approach to treating an enlarged prostate, or Benign Prostatic Hyperplasia (BPH), that lifts or holds the enlarged prostate tissue out of the way so it no longer blocks the urethra.
+You can rest assured knowing that there is no cutting, heating, or removal of prostate tissue.

-- Rapid symptom relief, better than reported for medications2
+- Rapid symptom relief, better than reported from medications2

 - Risk profile better than reported for surgical procedures such as TURP3